 Not to steal Ina Garten’s tagline, but how easy is that?!

-- ½ teaspoon vanilla powder (optional but intensifies the flavor)
+- ½ tsp vanilla powder (optional, but intensifies flavor)

 - Break the chocolate into small pieces and place in a heatproof bowl.
 Heat in the microwave in 30-second increments, stirring in between until melted and smooth.